← This is me (2015; in front of a photomicrograph poster of sapphirine-bearing granulite).

 The photo below is of one of the mining operations in the mineralized pegmatites of the Spruce Pine area.
 I’m not 100% sure which particular mine this is (we visited several), but I think it’s the Bon Ami Mine in what now appears to be a tourist center called “Emerald Village”. ↓

 Back in Florida, I realized that for my mineral collecting to truly expand, realistically it would have to grow by mail-order.
 Dr. David Garske was the dealer I best recall buying from, first from when he was still in Illinois to later when he moved to Bisbee [update: I had the fortunate pleasure to finally meet Dr. Garske in person during the 2017 Tucson mineral show.
 He had a dealer booth set up at the old Century 12 Theater along with a few other vendors, and apparently it was the first time in many years that he’d set up a booth].
 I still have most of the purchased specimens from those days, although some fell victim as starting materials to my increasing interests in backyard chemistry (another one of my 1970s/1980s edutainment activities that by more cautious modern standards might now not seem so appropriate for a kid… lol).
-Perhaps it was the early necessity of having to buy minerals growing up in a place with so few local collecting opportunities, but even when self-collecting was actually an option: my high school senior year in the mining town of Mount Isa in Australia, college in mineral-rich Colorado, and eventually graduate school in the porphyry-copper province of southern Arizona, collecting my own samples always took a back seat to simply buying them.
+Perhaps it was the early necessity of having to buy minerals growing up in a place with so few local collecting opportunities, but even when self-collecting was actually an option: my high school senior year in the outback mining town of Mount Isa in Australia, college in mineral-rich Colorado, and eventually graduate school in the porphyry-copper province of southern Arizona, collecting my own samples always took a back seat to simply buying them.
 First it was through mail order, but then finally I graduated to Heaven on Earth: the annual Tucson show.
 For all the mountains and mines I was surrounded by in my late teens and thereafter, I guess my self-collected Lake Corella iolite, Table Mountain zeolites, and Old Yuma Mine vanadinites were just never quite as attractive as what I could buy at the show, even with just my paltry budget.

 So those childhood experiences were the roots to what grew from a hobby to a career.
-Indeed, what started out as just a curiosity about a piece of stolen marble from a construction site ultimately turned into a now almost 40 year passion for all things mineral.
+Indeed, what started out as just a curiosity about a piece of stolen marble from a construction site ultimately turned into a now over forty year passion for all things mineral.
 Over the years my uglier or more compositionally-unique samples became fodder for my chemistry experiments, and today I’ve melded my interests in chemistry and minerals into my specialty area of analytical mineralogy.
 As a professional mineralogist, I still occasionally crush up minerals for chemistry experiments, but these days I’ve bought them just for that express purpose, and the experiments tend to be a bit more sophisticated and controlled than those of my youth.
 In recent years, I’ve reinvigorated my long-time enthusiasm for the seemingly lost skill of petrography, and so I’ve become that odd buyer at TGMS who asks dealers not for showy display samples, but rather for those small ugly ones representing unique and interesting assemblages.
 Unlike the proud displays afforded to those always-sought finest specimens, the misfits of the mineral collectors’ world I now purchase are resigned to a much more gruesome fate, however, first sawn into billets and then made into polished thin sections.
-Unattractive in bulk, but fittingly beautiful under the microscope and chemically fascinating under the microprobe, a few examples of these thin sections may be found among my photo collection [on mindat.org] and at my personal website [you’re here], where I’ve uploaded paired scans, in both unpolarized and crossed polarized light, of over 200 thin sections that currently comprise my teaching collection of rare and “exotic” igneous, metamorphic and metasomatic rocks.
+Unattractive in bulk, but fittingly beautiful under the microscope and chemically fascinating under the microprobe, a few examples of these thin sections may be found among my photo collection [on mindat.org] and at my personal website [you’re here], where I’ve uploaded paired scans, in both unpolarized and crossed polarized light, of over 300 thin sections that currently comprise my teaching collection of rare and “exotic” igneous, metamorphic and metasomatic rocks.

 Somewhere in one of the unpacked boxes I lug around the country from move to move, I believe I still have that original piece of marble.
 And I’m much less wild these days than I was in my youth; I haven’t looted any construction sites since I was 10 years old… 🙂 .”